 Word formation is the base level of Salish sentences.
 Single words are complete sentences.
-Words are formed at different levels, and the processes as affixes are added.
-This section will illustrates the system of word forming.
+Words are formed at different levels through the addition of lexemic, derivational, and inflectional affixes.
+This section illustrates the systems of word formation.

 Word formation originates from a consonant-vowel-consonant (CVC) root with affix and morphological operations processing at three levels to form the lexemic stem, derivational stem, and inflectional stem.
 A stem-word is one that has affixes added at one of the 3 levels of stem formation.